AnukaMithara/Input-Output-and-error-handling/README.md

 # Input-Output-and-error-handling
-University of Jaffna: Faculty of Engineering : EC5080: Data Structures and Algorithms: Lab 3: Input/output, and error handling
+University of Jaffna: Faculty of Engineering : EC5080: Software Construction: Lab 3: Input/output, and error handling

 Implement the Accounts class following the questions and statements below.
 Before implementing part 6 and 7, learn how to create a custom (your own) exception class.